 - To determine a price target, you need to measure the distance between the lower support level and the highest of the three highs, and then deduct this value from the breakout level.

-- How reliable Triple Top is depends on how long it took to form.
-In the best case scenario, the three-peak pattern needs several months to take shape.
+- How reliable Triple Top depends on how long it took to form.
+In the best-case scenario, the three-peak pattern needs several months to take shape.